 Before your first session and every session afterward, prepare yourself to engage fully in the work of therapy.
 Make sure you’re hydrated and not hungry when it’s time to begin.
 Try to get enough sleep the night before if you can.
 And, if you’re doing online therapy, find a quiet, comfortable, and private place for your session.

 Show Your Authentic Self

 It might be tempting to put up a brave front when you’re talking to your therapist.
 After all, many people feel embarrassed about their anxious feelings or the difficulty they have in coping with their symptoms of anxiety disorders.
 But if you let your authentic self show in each session, you can get to the root of your problems more efficiently.

 Many people have a preconceived notion of what therapy is supposed to be like.
 But your therapist may use techniques and methods that are unfamiliar to you.
 Be willing to consider any treatments your counselor suggests.
 You may learn something that genuinely makes your life easier.

 Your therapist might take some time in your sessions to teach you about anxiety disorders.
 Learning about anxiety disorder symptoms can help you identify issues you might not have noticed before.
-Learning about how treatments can give you hope and encouragement to stick with your treatment for anxiety disorders.
+Learning about how treatments work — and have helped others — can give you hope and encouragement to stick with your treatment for anxiety disorders.
 And, when you learn about support resources, you can get additional help to overcome your symptoms of anxiety disorder.